litesolutions/sonar-sslr-grappa/README.md

 Grappa provides the following tools to help you:

-* a [tracer](https://github.com/fge/grappa-tracer-backport), with which you can record your parsing run;
+* a tracer, with which you can record your parsing run;
 * a [debugger](https://github.com/fge/grappa-debugger), with which you can analyze your parsing run.

-Right now, this is not configurable (this is in the plans) and the currently provided channel will unconditionally record the trace file in `/tmp/trace.zip` (yes, that's a Unix path; sorry...).
-The intent is to make this configurable in the near future.
+The API allows you to register a tracer which will generate trace files (those are zip files) in the directory of your choice.

 ### Versatility